mbienkowsk/cecxx/python/README.md

 via pip:
 `pip install cecxx`

+## Example usage
+see `cecxx/example.py` (`uv run -m cecxx.example`) and below

 ## API

-Two ways of evaluating a function are shared:
+Two ways of evaluating a function are provided:

+### 1. Direct Evaluation
+Use `cecxx.evaluate` when you want to pass all parameters explicitly for a single call.

 ```python
 cecxx.evaluate(